Skip to main content

 • organisation of extracurricular activities and other school activities.

-One school hour lasts 45 minutes.
+One school lesson lasts 45 minutes.
 During a school week, within the teaching part of their working hours, teachers who work full time are required to hold:

-• 20 school hours of lectures plus 4 school hours of other types of work with pupils/teachers (additional, preparatory, supplementary or other kinds of classes)
+20 school lessons plus 4 lessons of other types of work with pupils/teachers (additional, preparatory, supplementary or other kinds of lessons)

-Responsibilities of teachers may vary in accordance with their different roles in the school (e.g. a class teacher is required to dedicate one school hour per week to class meetings; teachers of different subjects may have different school hours’ requirements etc.).
-Their working hours are determined by the Regulations on Teaching Norms.
-Each individual school determines the structure and schedule of teachers’ annual and weekly obligations.
+Depending on the roles teachers have at school, their responsibilities may vary.
+Class teachers, for example, may be required to dedicate one school lesson per week to class meetings while teachers of different subjects may be subject to varying requirements as regards school lessons.
+Their working hours are determined by the regulations on teaching norms as set out in the Rulebook.
+Each school determines the structure and schedule of teachers’ annual and weekly obligations.

 Promotion, Advancement